Carlos Santana Player Props: Pirates vs. Nationals

 - Santana is hitting .261 with eight doubles, two home runs and 11 walks.

-- In 66.7% of his 24 games this season, Santana has picked up at least one hit.
-He's also had seven multi-hit games.

-- He has gone deep in two of 24 games played this year, and in 1.9% of his plate appearances.
+- In 24 games played this season, he has hit a homer in two of them.

-- Santana has driven in a run in nine games this season (37.5%), including three games with more than one RBI (12.5%).
-He has also driven in three or more of his team's runs in one contest.
+- Santana has picked up an RBI in 37.5% of his games this season, with two or more RBI in 12.5% of his games.
+He has also produced three or more runs in one contest.

 - He has scored in nine of 24 games (37.5%), including multiple runs twice.